wmayner/pyemd/README.rst

 Contributing
 ~~~~~~~~~~~~

-To help develop PyEMD, fork the project and install the requirements with ``pip``.
+To help develop PyEMD, fork the project on GitHub and install the requirements with ``pip``.

 The ``Makefile`` defines some tasks to help with development: